 Frequently Asked Questions

-Students typically come for a day visit or a day and overnight visit, if they are interested in the Residential Program.
+Students typically come for a day visit, or, a day and overnight visit if they are interested in the Residential Program.
 This gives the student a chance to experience what it is like to attend League School and it gives the Admissions Team an opportunity to observe how the student fits into the League School community.
 It is important that the student has the ability to make progress and have their needs met in a 4:1 student to staff ratio.

 To learn more about our admissions process click HERE.

 Our educational approach helps to develop functional daily life skills, teaches how to live safely, and provides recreational and vocational opportunities for our students.
 Working within our community is central to achieving those goals.
 Although the school does not have an inclusion program with typical peers, many of our activities take place in and involve members of our community.